-We subscribe the Ultimate Internet Package (300/20 Mbps) from Spectrum.
-The Ultimate Package costs extra, but offers 3x the bandwidth vs the base package.
-Since I work from home, via the Internet, it’s easy to justify the extra expense.
+At the time of this post, we subscribe to Spectrum’s Ultimate Internet Package (300/10 Mbps).
+This package costs a bit extra but offers 3x the bandwidth vs the 100 Mbps base package.
+Since I work from home, it’s easy to justify the extra expense.

-To maximize that bandwidth, we connect with a Motorola Surfboard cable modem, a Linksys WRT 1900AC router, an 8-port Netgear ProSafe gigabit switch, and Monoprice CAT6 ethernet cable plugged into all the devices here in the Office.
+To maximize that bandwidth, my office has a DOCSIS 3.0 Motorola Surfboard cable modem, a Linksys WRT 1900AC router, an 8-port Netgear ProSafe 1GbE unmanaged switch, and Monoprice CAT6 ethernet cable plugged into all the devices here in the Office.

-When devices are plugged directly into the network, we often get download speeds ~400 Mbps and connecting to the 5 GHz wireless network, it’s easy to reach speeds ~300 Mbps.
+The devices in my office plugged directly into the network, often get download speeds ~350 Mbps, and connecting to the 5 GHz wireless network I can reach similar speeds.

-The east side of the house is 3 solid walls and 3 doors away from the west side of the house, which means: the available bandwidth is severely reduced.
+My office is 3 solid walls and 3 doors away from our living room and bedrooms, which means: the available bandwidth is severely reduced.
 It is rare to get download speeds higher than ~60 Mbps.

 First, the available bandwidth is automatically cut in half.
 Second, if your wireless backhaul has a long run (like through 3 walls and doors), the bandwidth can be reduced even further.
 That’s in part to questionable signal strength and plenty of multi-path distortion.
 Finally, the amount of devices on the range extender network also impacts performance.

-Being a tech friendly family, we have a lot of wireless devices throughout our home.
-Everything from phones to tablets, laptops, Echo’s, Xbox’s, and TVs.
+Being a tech-friendly family, we have a lot of wireless devices throughout our home.
+Everything from phones to tablets, laptops, Echo’s, Xboxs, and TVs.
 As a frugal dad in a tech-heavy home, I find the loss of bandwidth frustrating.
-This problem definitely goes into the “first world problem” category, but paying extra for something we only used 1/3 of the time was really nagging me!

-This spring I replaced all the CAT5 in the Office with CAT6, and upgraded to a gigabit switch.
-This was probably Phase I, and got us thinking: “how can we maximize the bandwidth throughout the whole house?”
+In May, I replaced all the CAT5e in the Office with Monoprice 500 Mhz CAT6 and upgraded to a 1GbE unmanaged switch.
+This was Phase I and got us thinking: “how can we maximize the bandwidth throughout the whole house?”

 On one hand, we could move my cable modem/router to the Living Room.
 With that plan though, we’re simply shifting the problem from the Living Room to the Office.
 Tara and I weren’t thrilled with the idea of having all that equipment on the TV stand in the Living Room.
 It’s kinda ugly.

-Access points are different from range extenders, because they don’t depend on a wireless backhaul, it’s wired.
-In theory, access points should be able to deliver the maximize available bandwidth to all our wireless devices.
+Access points are different from range extenders because they don’t depend on a wireless backhaul, it’s wired.
+In theory, access points should be able to deliver the maximum available bandwidth to all our wireless devices.

 It was time to hatch a plan.